For a Dreamy Night

 Upmarket Brick Lane Food Hall

-Still buzzing in the energy of Brick Lane, this food hall is a vibrant culinary melting pot.
-With Pakistani, Chinese, Ethiopian, and Lebanese dishes on offer, it's tough to choose!
-Thankfully, you can taste it all, and everything is delicious.
+Still buzzing with the energy of Brick Lane, this food hall is a vibrant culinary melting pot.
+With choices ranging from Pakistani, Chinese, Ethiopian, to Lebanese dishes, it’s tough to pick just one!
+Thankfully, you can try it all, and every bite is delicious.
 After that?
-It's off to the Vintage Market in the basement to digest while rummaging through racks with music blasting in the background.
+Head to the Vintage Market in the basement to digest while rummaging through the racks with music blasting away!

 Voir cette publication sur Instagram